Cervical Cancer

 Frequently Asked Questions

-Which types of HPV can be tested by FPAHK’s HPV DNA test?
+Which types of HPV can be tested by FPAHK’s hr-HPV DNA test?

-Cervical cytology has been used for decades, why there is a change now?
+Cervical cytology alone has been used for decades, why adding hr-HPV DNA test now?

 Who should go for cervical screening?

-Do women who have received HPV vaccine need regular cervical screening?
+Why women who have HPV vaccination still need regular screening?

 What are the risk factors for cervical cancer?